+Game industry in the UK and Scotland – dream destination, but why?

 Game industry in the UK and Scotland will continue to grow.

-There are several factors that make the UK, one of the largest games markets in the world.
-In 2018, it was worth a record of £5.7bn (in part thanks to titles like PlayerUnknown’s Battlegrounds and Fortnite released in 2018).
+Several factors make game industry in the UK and Scotland one of the largest games markets in the world.
+In 2018, it was worth a record of £5.7bn (in part thanks to titles like PlayerUnknown’s Battlegrounds and Fortnite).
 The two online-only games secured the increase in revenues for gaming software to a record of £2bn (according to Ukie).

 The video games sector now accounts for more than half of the UK’s entire entertainment market.
 The industry is worth £3.86bn ($4.85bn) – more than double its value in 2007 (according to Entertainment Retailers Association (ERA)).
 That makes it more lucrative than video and music combined.
 And that is truly impressive!

 hot spots, and search categories you should follow when planning or just considering your game UK jobs, or video game jobs UK search.
 We’ll also look at some interesting facts and give a few tips on how to go about researching and choosing the best hubs in game jobs UK.

 So if, for example, we think about art jobs Scotland, we mostly think about ‘art jobs Edinburgh’, where the GTA by Rockstar Games was developed (being the most financially successful media product), and adding to the list, few recent AAA openings such as Epic Games and Build A Rocket Boy happened too.
 But there is also a city called Dundee famous for its ties to Minecraft by 4J Studios and their pride the- Abertay University, a leading games school in Europe, that continues to attract the best young talent from around the world to study and work there.
 The industry in Dundee continues to innovate and a new generation of start-ups is now emerging.
 Scotland remains a very attractive hub and, indeed, the future looks bright.

 List of studios in Scotland – https://scottishgames.net/companydirectory/

 And so with that ‘brightness’ in mind, we are descending to the south of England to where exactly the ties of Abertay University connect with the University of Brighton Connected Futures.
 Brighton is a growing video games hub in the UK and home to the annual Develop Conference, which each July attracts thousands of video game industry experts and a 3-day party in this seaside town.
 The city of Brighton and the university are now recognised as a hub for the industry which last year alone (2018) generated $135 billion worldwide.

-London is Europe’s number one tech hub for so-called 'unicorns' - fast-growing companies that are valued at $1bn or more - and attracted more foreign direct investment (FDI) than any other city in 2018.
-It is also the top European destination for investment by US venture capitalists, drawing down $4.36bn in funds over five years, compared to $3.76bn for Berlin (London & Partners).
+Fast-growing companies valued at $1bn or more attracted more foreign direct investment (FDI) than any other city in 2018.
+London is the top European destination for investment by US venture capitalists.
+It draws down $4.36bn in funds over five years, compared to $3.76bn for Berlin (London & Partners).

-This workforce has the youngest profile in the creative industries and earns above the creative industries average (source: Creative Skillset, May 2015).
-It also has the highest number of jobs in mobile gaming across the EU 28, with an estimated 5,000 roles in 2015 (source: Deloitte/ISFE report quoted in Ukie fact sheet).
-Games orgaisations can draw from the biggest population of professional tech developers in Europe - more than 300,000 compared to the 113,000 calculated for Paris (source: Slush).
-According to a UK Parliamentary report from March 2017, superfast broadband of at least 24Mbps was available to 90% of UK premises.
+This workforce has the youngest profile in the creative industries and earns above the creative industries average (source: Creative Skillset).
+It also has the highest number of jobs in mobile gaming across the EU 28.
+There are estimated 5,000 roles in 2015 (source: Deloitte/ISFE report quoted in Ukie fact sheet).
+Games organisations can draw from the biggest population of professional tech developers in Europe.
+More than 300,000 compared to the 113,000 calculated for Paris (source: Slush).
+According to a UK Parliamentary report from 2017, broadband of at least 24Mbps was available to 90% of UK premises.
 Games companies operating in the UK have access to sophisticated support services for game publishing, marketing, server capacity, and IT infrastructure.